-Jason is the Anthology Barista at the Fictional Café, helping select and publish works that have appeared in our virtual ‘zine in book form.
+Jason is the Editorial Consultant to the Anthology Barista at the Fictional Café, helping select and publish works that have appeared in our virtual ‘zine in print book form.
 A professional writer, martial artist, travel addict, and dad whose work has been published across multiple genres and formats, he was co-editor on two previous anthologies, Baby Shoes and Flash!, each of which featured 100 original flash-fiction short stories written by 100 different authors.
 He lives in Oregon.

 Caitlin M. Park

-Caitlin is the Literature Barista at the Fictional Café.
+Caitlin is the co-founder of the Fictional Café.
 She is a graduate of California State University at Sonoma, where she majored in English and has a Master’s degree in Creative Writing in progress.
 When she isn’t working on her novel, she’s taking care of her toddler son, Damian.
 She says Dalton Trumbo, Margaret Atwood, and Paolo Bacigalupi are among her favorite authors.

 Caitlin and Jack co-founded the Fictional Café April 15, 2013.
 It launched a month later.